-In particular, an HTML validator checks to make sure the HTML code on your web page complies with the standards set by the W3 Consortium (the organisation that issues the HTML standards).
-There are various types of validators — some check only for errors, others also make suggestions about your code, telling you when a certain way of writing things might lead to (say) unexpected results.
+In particular, an HTML validator checks to make sure the HTML code on your web page complies with the standards set by the W3 Consortium, the organisation ("organization" in US English) that issues the HTML standards.
+There are various types of HTML validators: some only check for errors, while others also make suggestions about your code, telling you when it might lead to (say) unexpected results.

 The W3 Consortium has its own online validator which you can use for free.
 It may be found at: http://validator.w3.org/

-A CSS validator checks your Cascading Style Sheets in the same manner; basically, most will check them to make sure that they comply with the CSS standards set by the W3 Consortium.
+A CSS validator checks your Cascading Style Sheet in the same manner.
+That is, it will check that it complies with the CSS standards set by the W3 Consortium.
 There are a few which will also tell you which CSS features are supported by which browsers (since not all browsers are equal in their CSS implementation).

 Again, you can get free validation for your style sheets from the W3 Consortium: http://jigsaw.w3.org/css-validator/

-There are numerous other validators around, both free and commercial, focusing on various aspects of ensuring that your code will run trouble-free across browsers and platforms.
-You can find a list of free ones (including specialised validators like those that check your code for accessibility) from Free HTML Validators, CSS Validators, Accessibility Validators at http://www.thefreecountry.com/webmaster/htmlvalidators.shtml
+There are numerous other validators around, both free and commercial, focusing on different aspects of your web page.
+You can find a list of free ones (including specialised validators like those that check your code for accessibility) from the Free HTML Validators, CSS Validators, Accessibility Validators page at http://www.thefreecountry.com/webmaster/htmlvalidators.shtml

-The proponents of HTML validation (and CSS validation, of course) say that there are a number of reasons why you should validate your code:
+There are a number of reasons why you should validate your page.

-Although you may be able to create a web page that appears to work on your favourite browser (whatever that may be), your page may contain HTML errors (or CSS errors) that do not show up with that browser due to an existing quirk or bug.
+Although you may be able to create a web page that appears to work on your favourite browser (whatever that may be), your page may contain HTML or CSS errors that do not show up with that browser due to an existing quirk or bug.
 Another person using a different browser that does not share that particular bug will end up viewing a page that does not show up correctly.
-It is also possible that later versions of your browser will fix that bug, and your page will be broken when people use the latest incarnation of the browser.
+It is also possible that later versions of your browser will fix that bug, and your page will be broken when people use its latest incarnation.

 Coding your pages so that it is correct without errors will result in pages that are more likely to work across browsers and platforms (ie, different systems).
 It is also a form of insurance against future versions of browsers, since all browsers aim towards compliance with the existing HTML and CSS standards.

 When there are errors in a web page, browsers typically try to compensate in different ways.
-Hence some browsers may ignore the broken elements while others make assumptions about what the web designer was trying to achieve.
+Some may ignore the broken elements while others make assumptions about what the web designer was trying to achieve.
 The problem is that when search engines obtain your page and try to parse them for keywords, they will also have to make certain decisions about what to do with the errors.
-Like browsers, different search engines will probably make different decisions about those errors in the page, resulting in certain parts of your web page (or perhaps even the entire page if your error is early in the page) not being indexed.
+Like browsers, different search engines will probably make different decisions about those errors, resulting in certain parts of your web page (or perhaps even the entire page) not being indexed.

-The safest way, it is held, is to make sure that your web page validates error-free.
-That way, there is no dispute about which part of your page should be scanned for keywords and the like.
+The safest way to make sure the search engines see the page you want them to see is to present them an error-free page.
+That way, there is no dispute about which part of your page comprises the content and which the formatting code.